REMBRANDT (1606-1669)

 Freed from overpaints and from an old varnish, the oil on canvas has regained the superior qualities of a Rembrandt, with the accentuation of the volume by the angle of the light on the nose and the dimples.
 It was also identified that the oval shape had not been cut at the time of the execution of the work.
 The best guess is that an 18th century collector changed the format so that this painting would make a pendant with an oval self-portrait of Rembrandt that he also owned.

-The portrait of the young woman in the beret was sold for $ 9M including premium by Sotheby's on January 25, 2007 from a lower estimate of $ 3M, lot 6.
+The portrait of the young woman in the beret was sold for $ 9M by Sotheby's on January 25, 2007 from a lower estimate of $ 3M, lot 6.
 The image is shared by Wikimedia.

 When they were able to inspect this latter portrait in 1972 at the home of its owner, the experts from the Rembrandt Research Project (RRP) described it as a work painted outside the artist's circle.
 Two elements did not match the master's practice.
 The oval support, 69 x 54 cm, was not a panel but a canvas stretched on wood.
 The exotic garment with gold embroidery and the black beret form a disparate ensemble that does not correspond to the fashion of that time.